 Even if the same criteria were even further conditioned on your continuing to work, you could still choose a modular MBA program with campuses in different countries.
 At the very least, you could go for an online MBA programme that is open to international students.

-Step Six: return on investment
+Step Six: Return on investment (ROI)

 How to enhance the return on investment of an MBA is the million-dollar question among most MBA students.
 Fortunately, the return on investment is indeed rapid for the vast majority of graduates, with the average return being three to six years.